UnionInternationalCheminsdeFer/OSDM/spec/models.md

 ### Booking

-The booking represents the offers that have been selected and turned into a booking on request to the provider of the offers.
-It contains a set of sub resources, most of which were encountered in the offer stage. but also adds a few specific attributes and information, the most important undoubtedly being the booking status (see for the state model below).
+The booking represents the offers that have been selected and turned into a booking on request to the provider of the offers.It contains a set of sub resources, most of which were encountered in the offer stage. but also adds a few specific attributes and information, the most important undoubtedly being the booking status (see for the state model below).
 The booking will indeed evolve over time based on API consumer actions, time elapsed or other business events.

 The booking also contains additional attributes that are needed to manage and control the confirmation of the booking when it is in provisional state, such